TV Tropes Needs Your Help

 - Final Fantasy VII doesn't start properly until you're out of Midgar, which can take anywhere between four to five hours, during which time the city is introduced, characters are met, vital exposition is dumped, and villains are introduced and killed off.
 Most players don't seem to mind, though, because even though the Midgar sequences are very linear, it's chock-full of action and intrigue relating to Shinra and AVALANCHE, to the point where some players feel that the opening is practically the high point of the entire game.

 - Final Fantasy XIII is basically the same as VII, but so, so much more.
 Instead of growing your characters during the absurdly slow paced opening city level, as you do in VII, you are restricted to only physical attacks and area effect stuff for the first few hours.
-It all plays like an extended cutscene until you finally get to the crystal lake, which has to be close to 5 hours in.
+It all plays like an extended cutscene until you finally get to the crystal lake, where you finally unlock the roles and the Paradigm Shift (and even then, some of your characters have to unlock their 3rd role through story progression).
 Most of the early hours maintain the use of In Medias Res.
+However, out of 13 chapters, it's not until the beginning of chapter 11 that you will be able to choose your leader, customize your party as you see fit (the remaining roles being finally unlocked for everyone during this chapter), and finally be able to explore aeras which aren't just long corridors.
+Because of this, a lot of people considers the first eleven chapters as part of an extended prologue.

 - Which is probably why this one includes a reference guide on the main menu.
 First time players interested in understanding what the characters were just talking about can check it and find quick summaries of not only the plot (scene by scene), but relevant background information on locales, individuals, and organizations.